 \subsection{Robustness checks}

-Uncertainty regarding the household's perception of CBDC's usefulness would be important for any practical implementation of CBDC.
-Therefore, we first test the robustness of our results by changing the liquidity benefit of CBDC.
-Secondly, the household's willingness to substitute between CBDC and consumption would be uncertain as we have few empirical results to rely on.
-Thus, we also test for different values for the intratemporal elasticity of substitution between consumption and liquidity services.
-Lastly, given the central role of the pledgeability of bonds for our equivalence results, we test for different magnitudes for the haircuts on bonds.
+Uncertainty regarding the household's perception of CBDC usefulness would be important for any practical implementation of CBDC.
+Therefore, we first test the robustness of our results by changing the relative benefit of CBDC.
+Second, given the central role of the pledgeability of bonds for our equivalence results, we test for different magnitudes for the haircuts on bonds.